habitat-sh/habitat/www/source/tutorials/getting-started-overview.html.md

 *   The `hab` command-line interface tool.
 See [Get Habitat](/docs/get-habitat) if you don't already have this installed on your machine.
 *    An active GitHub account is recommended.
 If you don't already have an account, [sign up](https://github.com/) for one now.
 Note: This is required to upload and share your packages with others in the Habitat community.
 *   Your favorite text editor.
-*   Open egress on TCP port 9636.
-This is needed to upload and download packages from the public depot.
 *   If you are running Mac OS X on your host machine, then you need [Docker Toolbox](https://www.docker.com/products/docker-toolbox) installed.
 The toolbox also installs Oracle VM VirtualBox, which will run and manage the Linux VM where the Docker daemon resides.
 Make sure you have a Docker VM running before proceeding through the tutorial.
 *   If you are running a Linux distribution such as Ubuntu on your host machine, then you need to install the [Docker Engine](https://docs.docker.com/linux/) CLI tool.